peja/shanty/README.md

     --width=WIDTH               Set the width
     --height=HEIGHT             Set the height
     --timeout=TIMEOUT           Set dialog timeout in seconds
-    --window-icon=ICON_PATH     Set the icon that is displayed in the window frame of the dialog.
+    --window-icon=ICON_PATH     Set the icon that is displayed in the window frame of the dialog (vector icons only).
 You can use 4 stock icons: 'info', 'warning', 'question' and 'error'.

 Info, Warning, Error